Author: Vanessa Ngan, Staff Writer, 2002. Updated by Amanda Oakley, 2004

 The longevity of the implant will depend on its location and individual response.
 Muscular activity such as smiling and frowning will reduce how long it lasts.
 Conversely, it may last longer than expected in scars because these are not caused by facial muscle movement.

-At the time of treatment most patients report minor discomfort.
+At the time of treatment, most patients report minor discomfort.
 This is minimized by the addition of lignocaine (lidocaine) to the collagen preparation.
-This is local anaesthetic to numb the treatmnet area, and is known as ‘lidocaine’ in America.
+This is local anaesthetic to numb the treatment area and is known as ‘lidocaine’ in America.

-Immediately after treatment the area may be red, swollen and tender; this usually improves over the following days.
+Immediately after treatment, the area may be red, swollen and tender; this usually improves over the following days.
 Temporary bruising and discolouration may also occur.
-The collagen is sometimes visible for a while in the form of small white bumps at the treatment site.
-This generally smoothes out within a few weeks.
+The collagen is sometimes visible for a while in the form of small white bumps at the treatment site but generally smoothes out within a few weeks.

 Very rarely, if a blood vessel is accidentally blocked by the collagen injection, a small area of skin may die resulting in an ulcer that scabs.
 This reaction may leave a permanent scar.
 It has most often been reported in the glabellar area.

 Injections through the skin carry a risk of bacterial infection (impetigo).
 This is more likely if inflammation is present in the treated area such as acne or rosacea spots.
 Injections in and around the lips may also provoke cold sores in those prone to them.

 Allergic reaction to bovine collagen is usually recognised after one or two test doses.
 In rare cases, allergic reactions may occur during treatment even though there was no reaction to the test dose.
 They may occur rapidly after treatment or arise weeks to months afterwards.
 The reaction may clear up in a few days or persist for months.
 See your doctor immediately if you have an allergic reaction.